Browse Programs

 Coon Rapids, MN

-Create Free AccountFree forever · No credit card · 60-second setup
+Get My Free AccountFree forever · No credit card · Under 90-second setup

 College athletics are organized into several divisions: FBS and FCS (the two subdivisions of NCAA Division I for football), D-I (NCAA Division I schools without top-level football), D-II (NCAA Division II), D-III (NCAA Division III), NAIA (National Association of Intercollegiate Athletics), and JUCO (junior and community colleges).
 Each has different scholarship rules, roster sizes, and academic requirements.